All the essential protection you need...

 Treatment of symptoms by applying pressure with the fingers to specific pressure points on the body.

-Use of hot tub, saunas, steam rooms and spas either prior to a therapy or as a therapy in itself.
+Use of hot tub, saunas (including but not limited to traditional, steam, wet, infrared etc.), steam rooms and spas either prior to a therapy or as a therapy in itself.

 Sports injury therapy is a therapeutic approach to preventing or treating injuries affecting the muscles, joints, ligaments or tendons.
 It incorporates various techniques, including but not limited to stretching, exercises, strengthening and mobilising the affected area, during the treatment process.